BeyondQuality/beyondquality/research/laziness.md

 Cultural treatments of laziness go back centuries (e.g., Roberts, 2021, On Laziness), but modern science increasingly converges on the idea that underperformance is context-dependent, not trait-based.
 This paper argues that the managerial tendency to attribute underperformance to laziness before examining systemic factors is not only scientifically inaccurate but also dangerous.
 When managers act on this belief, they often introduce greater control and pressure, which paradoxically may decrease performance and quality.

-[//]: # (Softened the formulation here, as it is more accurate to challenge the attribution of underperformance to laziness relative to other systemic factors.
-Without this, our limits to applicability aren't clear.)

 We review research from psychology, organizational behavior, and neuroscience to show how this dynamic operates as a self-fulfilling prophecy.

 **Research questions**: